-8. Default and Remedles: You are in default on this lease if: a) you fail to pay a Lease payment or any other ount when due; cr b) you breach any other obligation under the Lease or any other Lease with Us.
-If you are In default on the Lesse we may: (i) declare the entire balance of unpaid Lease payments for the full Lesse term immediately due and payable to us; (ii) sue you for and receive the total amount due on the lease plus the Equipment's anticipated end of Lease fair market value or fixed price purchase Option (the "Residual") with future Lease payments and the Residual discounted to the date of default.
-At the lesser of (A) a per annum Interest rate equivalent to that of a U.S. Treasury constant maturity obligation (as reported by the U.S. Treasury Department) that would have a repayment term equal to the remaining Lease term, all as reasonably determined by Lessor, or (B) 3% per annum, plus reasonable collection and legal costs; (iii) charge you interest on all monies due at the rate of 18% per year or the highest rate permitted by law from the date of default; and (iv) require that you immediately Return the Equipment to us or we may peaceably repossess R. Any return or repossession will not be considered a termination or cancellation of the Lease.
-If the Equipment is returned or repossessed we will sell or re-rent the Equipment at terms we determine, at one or more public or private sales, with or without notice to you, and apply the net proceeds (after deducting any related expenses) to your obligations.
+8. Default and Remedles: You are in default on this lease if: a) you fall to pay a Lease payment or any other amount when due; or b) you breach any other obligation under the Lease or any other Lease with Us.
+If you are in default on the Lease we may: (ii) declare the entire balance of unpaid Lease payments for the full Lease term immediately due and payable to us; (iii) sue you for and receive the total amount due on the lease plus the Equipment's anticipated end of Lease fair market value or fixed price purchase Option (the "Residual") with future Lease payments and the Residual discounted to the date of default.
+At the leaser of (A) a per annum interest rate equivalent to that of a U.S. Treasury constant maturity obligation (as reported by the U.S. Treasury Department) that would have a repayment term equal to the remaining Lease term, all as reasonably determined by Lessor, or (B) 3% per annum, plus reasonable collection and legal costs; (iii) charge you interest on all monies due at the rate of 18% per year or the highest rate permitted by law from the date of default; and (iv) require that you immediately Return the Equipment to us or we may peaceably repossess R. Any return or repossession will not be considered a termination or cancellation of the Lease.
+If the Equipment is returned or repossessed we will sell or rement the Equipment at terms we determine, at one or more public or private sales, with or without notice to you, and apply the net proceeds (after deducting any related expenses) to your obligations.
 You remain liable for any deficiency with any excess being retained by us.

+9. Miscellaneous: You agree the Lease is a Finance Lease as defined in Article 2A of the UCC.
+You Acknowledge

-9. Miscellaneous: You agree the Lesse is a Finance Lesse as defined in Article 2A of the UCC.
+9. Miscellaneous: You agree the Lease is a Finance Lease as defined in Article 2A of the UCC.
 You Acknowledge we have given you the name of the Equipment supplier and that you have rights under the contract with the supplier and may contact supplier for a description of these rights.
 If requested, you will sign a separate Equipment acceptance certificate.
 This Lease was made in Oklahoma ("OK"), is to be performed in OK and shall be governed and construed in accordance with the laws of OK.
-You consent to jurisdiction, personal or otherwise, in any state or federal Court in OK and irrevocably waive a trial by jury.
-You agree to waive any and all rights and remedies granted to you under sections 2A-508 through 2A-522 of the UCC.
+You consent to jurisdiction, personal or otherwise, in any state or federal Court in OK and Irrevocably walve a trial by jury.
+You agree to wake any and all rights and remedies granted to you under sections 2A-508 through 2A-522 of the UCC.
 You agree that the Equipment will only be used for business purposes and not for personal, family or household use, and will not be moved from the above location without our consent.
 You agree that a facsimile copy of the Lease with facsimile signatures may be treated as an original and will be admissible as evidence of the Lease.
 We may inspect the Equipment during the Lease term.